The Literate Chef

 1. Set a large pot (6-8 quarts) of water on the stove, cover it and bring to a boil.
 When it begins to boil, reduce heat, keep covered and hot.

-2. Clean and shuck the clams, reserving the juices.
-Set aside 12 clams unopened.
+2. Clean and shuck the clams, reserving the juices, you should have about 3 cups.
+Set aside 12 clams unopened – 3 for each pasta serving.

 3. Chop the garlic.

-4. Wash and dry the parsley, but do not chop it until just before adding to the sauce.
+4. Wash and dry the parsley, but do not chop it until just before adding to the sauce, that retains its color.

 5. Heat the olive oil on medium in a large sauté pan, and add the butter.

-6. When the butter is melted, foamy and bubbling, reduce heat to low, add the garlic and cook it stirring continuously until it translucent, about 1 minute.
+6. When the butter is melted, foamy and bubbling, reduce heat to medium, add the garlic and cook it stirring continuously for about 1 minute.

 9. Bring to a boil for 3 minutes.

-About 15 minutes before you are ready to serve the Linguine
+About 15 or 20 minutes before you are ready to serve the Linguine

-1. Bring water and clam sauce to a full boil.
+1. Bring the pasta water and clam sauce to a full boil.
 Add the 12 reserved unopened clams to the sauce and cover.

 2. Add kosher salt to the water and add the linguine.
 Cook the linguine until not quite al dente, about 7 minutes.

-3. After the pasta has been cooking for 3 minutes, remove the cover from the sauce, add the parsley and clams and stir well, continue to heat uncovered.
+3. After the pasta has been cooking for about 3 minutes, remove the cover from the sauce, add the parsley and shucked, stir well, and continue cooking uncovered.

 White Clam Sauce, ready for the pasta